tswaehn/passat-3b2-obd/README.md

 The python script works out of the box for 5baud init and also reading manufacturer information, group values, ...

 Actually I used it for testing and fiddling around.
 For performance reason C++ was the much better suited solution.
-This I transferred the knowledge from python to C++.
+Thus I transferred the knowledge from python to C++.

 ## C++

+This is a C++ websocket server that connects to the OBD interface of the car and receives requests via websocket, while the received data from the car is sent back via websocket.

+I see this as backend for my website, that displays the status of my passat.

 requirements
 * libftdi-dev